im-naren/Simba/store-description.md

 - Smart URL normalization (treats google.com and google.com/ as duplicates)
 - Respects Chrome internal pages (won't close settings, extensions, etc.)

-## ⭐ Why Choose Amplify?
+## ⭐ Why Choose Simba?

-Unlike other tab managers that require manual action, Amplify works completely automatically.
+Unlike other tab managers that require manual action, Simba works completely automatically.
 Set it and forget it - your browser stays organized without any effort from you!

 **Try it free today and experience the cleanest browsing you've ever had!**